ifit/Enhancements/README.md

 * Go to Boards (press b)
 * Read through the issues in the backlog
 * If an issue--
-  * Is irrelevant or rejected: close it
+  * Is irrelevant, useless, implausible, or rejected: close it
   * Is approved: add notes & move to the Approved pipeline
   * Requires more input: tag someone (e.g. @cwatt7), add notes, & move to the Under Review pipeline
-  * Will be addressed in the future: add relevant notes & move to the Postponed/Blocked pipeline
+  * Will be addressed in the near future: add relevant notes & move to the Postponed/Blocked pipeline
-  * Is a pipe-dream: move to the Future Ideas pipeline
+  * May be useful for reference someday: move to the Future Ideas pipeline

 __About__